Is the Personal Protective Equipment Recommended on the SDS Enough?

 • Section 6: Accidental Release Measures - for PPE requirements in the event of a leak or a spill.

-The information on an SDS is just a starting point for choosing PPE; you also need to consider the work task when choosing PPE.
+The information on an SDS is just a starting point for choosing safety equipment in the workplace; you also need to consider the work task when choosing PPE.
 If you are a safety professional or a supervisor, you need to identify the correct personal protective equipment for the job.
 This process may need to include consulting an occupational hygienist, product and equipment suppliers, or a safety committee.

 Perform a Risk Assessment Prior to Choosing PPE